cph-cachet/carp-webservices-spring/docs/input-data-types.md

 `dk.carp.webservices.input.informed_consent`
 ### Fields

-- `signedTimestamp: Instant` - The time this informed consent was signed.
-Defaults to the current time.
+- `signedTimestamp: Instant?` - The time this informed consent was signed.
+This field is optional and defaults to the current time.
 - `signedLocation: String?` - The location where this informed consent was signed.
 This field is optional and can be `null`.
 - `userId: String?` - The user ID of the participant who signed this consent.
 This field is optional and can be `null`.
 - `name: String` - The name of the participant who signed this consent.
 This field is required.